 Technology-Driven While Staying Reality-Based

-A small engineering firm is utilizing reality capture and Bluebeam Revu to win big
+A small engineering firm is utilising reality capture and Bluebeam Revu to win big

 Reality capture is a term going around in design and construction, but for many firms it often feels like just that: a term, untethered to actual practice.
 Or something that’s only for very large companies with massive budgets to spend on experimental technology.
 PACE Group LLC, in New Orleans, Louisiana, might have some objections to that characterization.